KarlaPerezR/kickstarter-analysis/README.md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
+The plays that are most successful are in May, from this peak there is a downward behavior until the end of the year The plays that have failed the most have been in October.
+<br/><br/>
 ![Outcomes_Date](https://github.com/KarlaPerezR/kickstarter-analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals